 My name is Hank Shaw.
 I write.
 I fish.
 I dig earth, forage, raise plants, live for food and kill wild animals.
-I drink Balvenie, Barolo or Budweiser with equal relish and sometimes wish I owned a large swath of land I could play on.
+I’ll drink fancy Scotch, craft beer, Pabst Blue Ribbon, a fine Barolo or a Bud, depending on my mood or who’s offering.
 I spend my days thinking about new ways to cook and eat anything that walks, flies, swims, crawls, skitters, jumps – or grows.
 I am the omnivore who has solved his dilemma.
 This is my story.

 I am especially interested in those meats and veggies that people don’t eat much any more, like pigeons or shad or cardoons.
 I have nothing against good grass-fed beef or a head of lettuce, it’s just that others are doing just fine writing about those foods.
 I’m trying to walk a less-traveled path.

-Who am I?
 I am a former restaurant cook, I’ve caught fish and dug clams for a living and, after 19 years as a political reporter for newspapers ranging from New York to Virginia to Wisconsin, Minnesota and California, I now pay the bills writing about food, fishing, foraging and hunting.
 I’ve written three cookbooks, and have more on the way.
-And, on occasion, I cater events around Northern California and beyond.
+On occasion, I lead foraging classes and cater events around Northern California and beyond.

 As a food writer, my work has been published in Food & Wine, Petersen’s Hunting, Garden & Gun, Organic Gardening, The Art of Eating, Field and Stream, Sactown, Pheasants Forever magazine, Delta Waterfowl Magazine and several other publications.
 I was written up in the March 2009 issue of Field & Stream magazine for my wild game cookery, which was an honor.